Review of arrival flight path to Hobart Airport

 The earliest Alternative 2 could be implemented is March 2018.
 Any flight path change takes at least three months to implement.
 The detailed design of the approach is required to be undertaken and the new flight path must be published a minimum of 56 days before it is implemented.
 This gives the airlines time to program it into their flight management systems and conduct any required training.

 Alternative 2 would require only the standard publication period and could therefore be implemented in around three months.

 Alternatives 3 and 4 would require a minimum of time of 18 months to achieve, including three months for detailed environmental assessment, approximately twelve months for community engagement and airspace change, and, if it proceeds, the required three months for implementation.

 How can I lodge my feedback?

-Feedback will be accepted until midnight on 19 November 2017.
+Feedback on the proposed alternatives was accepted until midnight on 19 November 2017 and has now closed.